Skip to main content

 Manufacturing Process Controls and Quality Assurance

 The synthesis of pharmaceutical-grade peptides often involves solid-phase peptide synthesis, a complex chemical process requiring precise control at each coupling step.
 Regulatory oversight mandates validation of these processes, confirming that each batch meets predefined specifications.
-This includes detailed scrutiny of the and reagents utilized, ensuring their own purity and absence of contaminants.
+This includes detailed scrutiny of the amino acids and reagents utilized, ensuring their own purity and absence of contaminants.

 Quality assurance extends beyond the manufacturing floor.
 It encompasses comprehensive testing protocols designed to verify the final product’s attributes.
 These tests confirm the peptide’s identity, ensuring the correct amino acid sequence, and its purity, quantifying any related substances or process impurities.
 Potency assays measure the biological activity, confirming the peptide elicits the intended physiological response.
 Stability studies further ascertain the product maintains its integrity and efficacy over its shelf life under specified storage conditions.